 NSW police have renewed a warning issued earlier this year after a toxicology screen revealed the presence of the killer drug in the body of a 20-year old NSW man who died in Canberra last month.

-In the past reports of pills containing PMA have referred to “Red Mitsubishi’s”, while other street names include “Red Death”, “Mitsubishi Double Stack”, “Red Killer”, “Death”, and “Dr Death.”
+In the past reports of pills containing PMA have been referred to as “Red Mitsubishis”, while other street names include “Red Death”, “Mitsubishi Double Stack”, “Red Killer”, “Death”, and “Dr Death.”

 Information provided to the NSW police have lead them to believe that the pill involved in the latest incident may have been sourced from NSW.

 NSW police Drug Squad Commander, detective superintendent Greig Newbery, said, “PMA is a highly toxic, highly hallucinogenic amphetamine, which has previously been passed off as MDMA (ecstasy).”

 A toxicology test found a large amount of PMA in the body of Sydney northern beaches dance teacher Annabel Catt who died in February this year.

 Detective Superintendent Newbery said, “a report from the Division of Analytical Laboratories has indicated the presence of PMA in a small number of tablet seizures made by police this year”.

 A handful of PMA overdoses, one near fatal, occurred in Sydney in 2004.
 Six people died in South Australia in 1998, while at least three deaths have occurred in Queensland after people took PMA they thought was ecstasy.